EOSC-Data-Commons/req-packager/design.md

 - Frontend, who receives requests to prepare information needed for rendering UIs and launching a selected data player.
 - Dispatcher, who receives structured requests from the RP describing how to prepare and launch a registered VRE.
-- Filemetrix, who provides detailed file-level metadata and hierarchy information upon request.
+- Filemetrix, who provides detailed file-level metadata and hierarchy information upon request, behind the filemetrix there is also type-registry which give a concrete type hint for a file.
 - tool-registry, who provides VREs/tools capabilities declared for dealing with different type of dataset.

 By introducing the RP as an explicit middleware layer, the frontend is decoupled from the dispatcher's internal APIs and operational complexity.